hitthecodelabs/SuriEcomVoiceAssistant/README.md

 We appreciate your input!

 ## License
-AgroChain - Pitahaya Track is open source software licensed under the MIT License.
+SuriEcomVoiceAssistant is open source software licensed under the MIT License.
 See the LICENSE file for more details.